 The Company’s activities expose it primarily to the financial risks of changes in foreign currency exchange rates and interest rates.

 The Company operates internationally and is exposed to foreign exchange risk arising from foreign currency transactions in various countries.
-Foreign currency risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company's functional currency (INR).
+Foreign currency risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the Company’s functional currency (').
 The risk is measured through a forecast of highly probable foreign currency cash flows.
-The carrying amounts of the Company's unhedged foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period are as follows:

-If interest rates had been 50 basis points higher/lower and all other variables were held constant, the company's profit for the year ended 31st March, 2024 would decrease/increase by ' 4.17 Crores (As on 31st March, 2023: decrease/increase by ' 3.94 Crores).
-This is mainly attributable to the company's exposure to interest rates on its variable rate borrowings.
+If interest rates had been 50 basis points higher/lower and all other variables were held constant, the Company's profit for the twelve month ended 31st March, 2025 would decrease/increase by ' 4.21 Crore (31st March, 2024: decrease/ increase by ' 4.17 Crore).
+This is mainly attributable to the Company's exposure to interest rates on its variable rate borrowings.

-The Company is exposed to equity price risks arising from mutual funds and equity investments.
+The Company is exposed to equity price risks arising from equity investments.
 Certain of the Company's equity investments are held for strategic rather than trading purposes.

-The sensitivity analyses below have been determined based on the exposure to equity price risks at the end of the reporting period.
+The sensitivity analyses below have been determined based on the exposure to equity price risks at the end of the reporting year.

 If equity prices had been 5% higher/lower:

-Other comprehensive income for the year ended 31st March, 2024 would increase / decrease by ' 0.01 Crores (As on 31st March, 2023: increase / decrease by ' 0.01 Crores) as a result of the changes in fair value of equity investments measured at FVTOCI.
+Other comprehensive income for the year ended 31st March, 2025 would increase / decrease by ' 0.01 Crore (31st March, 2024: decrease/increase by ' 0.01 Crore) as a result of the changes in fair value of equity investments measured at FVTOCI.

 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 Credit risk arises from investment in debt instruments, loans, trade receivables, other receivables, cash and bank balance and derivate financial instruments.